rdfjs/data-model-spec/interface-spec.md

 - `string .termType` contains the constant `"Literal"`.
 - `string .value` the text value, unescaped, without language or type (example: `Brad Pitt`)
 - `string .language` the language as lowercase [BCP47](http://tools.ietf.org/html/bcp47) string (examples: `en`, `en-gb`) or an empty string if the literal has no language.
-- `IRI .datatype` the datatype of the literal
+- `NamedNode .datatype` a NamedNode whose IRI represents the datatype of the literal

-If the literal has a language, the datatype IRI is `http://www.w3.org/1999/02/22-rdf-syntax-ns#langString`.
+If the literal has a language, its datatype has the IRI `http://www.w3.org/1999/02/22-rdf-syntax-ns#langString`.
-Otherwise, if no datatype is explicitly specified, the datatype IRI is `http://www.w3.org/2001/XMLSchema#string`.
+Otherwise, if no datatype is explicitly specified, the datatype has the IRI `http://www.w3.org/2001/XMLSchema#string`.

 ### Variable extends Term